 Some do it to harass or stalk their victims.

-Finally, there is the financial motive.
+And then there's the financial motive.
 Many catfishers end up cheating their victims out of money.
 They will often make excuses to ask for financial help.
-They may tell the victim that they need money to visit them.
-Or maybe a family member is sick and they need some money to cover medical expenses.
+They may tell the victim that they need money to visit them - or maybe a family member is sick and they need some money to cover medical expenses.

 What social media is catfishing on?